Inside: Learn how to beat the holiday stress and be a conscious positive parent during the holidays.

 In some instances, we are able to pare down the ‘holiday crazy’.

 A recent mom’s group I attended listed out approximately 90 crafts, traditions, and recipes which most mom’s considered ‘common holiday rituals’.
 “Of course, we must hurry to complete as many as possible in order to fill our families hearts with joy, and fully embrace the wonder of the season!”
 This is insane people.
 It is no wonder we find ourselves beginning to hyperventilate while contemplating 28 different elf on the shelf ideas (and that counts for just ONE ritual).

 A good way to start reducing the list?
 Figure out what stuff is really for you, and what stuff is actually for them.
 Many of the traditions that have been picked up along the way are actually serving some need or expectation of our own.
 We are all guilty of this.

 I spent an hour paralyzed in the clothing department at Target trying to coordinate three sets of perfectly matching Christmas pajamas for my kids.
 An hour.
 I knew it was crazy at the time, but it’s easy to follow the current of “but we always….!” or “but I have to…!”
 If it is hard to decide what to let go of, ask your kids.
 They’ll tell you what’s most important to them and some of their responses might surprise you.

 4. Prioritize early

 This one goes hand in hand with simplifying.
-When we know what our priorities are ahead of time, it is much easier to be intentional about where we are focusing our time and energy.
+When we know what our priorities are ahead of time, it is much easier to be intentional about where we are focusing our time and energy and to be a positive parent during the holidays.
 This is especially true in busy times like Christmas when we are likely to get carried away or caught up in something we otherwise wouldn’t.

 A great question to reflect on is “What do I want my kids to remember when they look back on the holidays?”
 This will bring to light what themes or aspects of the season your family most values and enjoys.
 Naturally, this is where your time is most wisely invested.